JULIELab/EmoBank/README.md

 The raw data of EmoBank is gathered from [MASC](http://www.anc.org/data/masc/), the manually annotated subcorpus of the ANC (Ide et al., 2010) and the [SemEval 2007 Task 14](http://nlp.cs.swarthmore.edu/semeval/tasks/task14/summary.shtml) (Strapparava & Mihalcea, 2007).
 The raw data of the pilot studies is taken from MASC and the [Standford Sentiment Treebank](https://nlp.stanford.edu/sentiment/treebank.html) (Socher et al., 2013), originally collected by Pang and Lee (2005).

 ## License
-This work is licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+This work is licensed under CC-BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/

 ## Citation
 Please cite the following papers if you use EmoBank: